APNIC-Labs/draft-kskroll-sentinel/README.md

-   An essential assumption here is that this technique relies on security-aware (DNSSEC validating) resolvers responding with a SERVFAIL response code to queries where DNSSEC checking is requested and the response cannot be validated.
+   An essential assumption here is that this technique relies on security-aware (DNSSEC validating) resolvers responding with a SERVFAIL response code to queries where DNSSEC checking is requested

+Huston, et al.           Expires January 3, 2019                [Page 6]

+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

+   and the response cannot be validated.
 Note that a slew of other issues can also cause SERVFAIL responses, and so the sentinel processing may sometimes result in incorrect or indeterminate conclusions.

-Huston, et al.          Expires December 13, 2018               [Page 6]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

    To describe this process of classification, DNS resolvers are classified by five distinct behavior types using the labels: "Vnew",